-From Dela on September 9th, 2008 in Landscaping
+From Dean Dowd on September 09, 2008 in Landscaping

 What about that porch?
 Do you have a relaxing area to sit right outside your front door?
 Is it accessible?
 Replace concrete steps with beautiful brick leading out into the garden or front yard.
 If not brick, make your materials inviting and aesthetically pleasing in relation to the rest of your home and landscape.
 I believe the walkway to the front door should inspire one to stop for a moment and take in the view of the house, while the pathway from the back door should encourage one to keep exploring.